 Preschool and elementary school students have the highest risk of getting head lice.
 They tend to play closely together and share items that touch their heads.
 There is also an increased risk of head lice for family members of school-aged children.
 People who work in a day care center, preschool, or elementary school share this risk.

 - feeling like something is crawling on your scalp

-- sores on your scalp from scratching
+- sores and scabs on your scalp from scratching

 - checking your hair, close to the scalp, for lice